On stability of self-similar blowup for mass supercritical NLS: Introduction

 for the explicit potentials

 which under \eqref{selfsimilardecay} satisfy a polynomial decay \be |W_i(x)| \lesssim \la x \ra^{-\a},\quad |\nabla W_i(x)| \lesssim \la x \ra^{-\a - 1} \ee for $i = 1, 2$ for some $\a > 0$.\\

 {\em Decay for the linearized operator}.
-Various strategies have been used in the literature to address the derivation of local in space decay estimates for linearized operators close to self-similar profiles: local Virial estimates \cite{MR1896235,MR2150386,MR3090180}, self-adjoint spectral estimates \cite{MR3986939}, distorted Fourier transform \cite{MR2471133}, semigroup estimates \cite{MR3537340,MR4359478,kim2022self}.
+Various strategies have been used in the literature to address the derivation of local-in-space decay estimates for linearized operators close to self-similar profiles: local Virial estimates \cite{MR1896235,MR2150386,MR3090180}, self-adjoint spectral estimates \cite{MR3986939}, distorted Fourier transform \cite{MR2471133}, semigroup estimates \cite{MR3537340,MR4359478,zbMATH07952722}.
 Strichartz estimates were derived in the pioneering work \cite{MR3662440} to control the flow around self-similar blowup of spherically symmetric 3D energy-critical nonlinear wave equations in the renormalized light cone.\\

 {\em Strichartz bound}.
 Our second main result in this paper is the derivation of global in space Strichartz estimates which can be directly used for the proof of the nonlinear stability Theorem \ref{thmcodimstability}.
+One edge of Strichartz estimate here, compared with semigroup method, is that it requires at most one derivative, hence works nicely for weak and non-analytic nonlinearities.

 Our approach follows the framework developed by Beceanu for the derivation of Strichartz in the $b=0$ case.